nytimes/covid-19-data/README.md

 * Puerto Rico

-Data for Puerto Rico's county-equivalent municipios are available starting on May 5.
+Data for Puerto Rico's county-equivalent municipios are available starting on May 5, 2020.
 This data was not available at the beginning of the outbreak and so all cases and deaths were assigned to Unknown.
 Puerto Rico does not report deaths at the municipio level.

-* Iowa

-From Feb.
-20 to Feb.
-24, Iowa did not report unique cases by county, it only reported positive tests, a figure known to be higher than the number of individual cases, as some people who are infected receive multiple positive test results.
-Iowa still reported deaths at the county level, along with a statewide number of cases, which represent unique individuals known to have tested positive.
-New cases in that period were added under Unknown for Iowa.

-#### Probable Cases and Deaths and Anomalies
+#### Probable Cases and Deaths and Sources

-For details on which individual state counts include probable cases and deaths and on anomalous days of data reporting, please see the list of individual state pages linked to from our [main tracking page](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html).
+For details on which individual state counts include probable cases and deaths and on updating sourcing information for each state, please see the list of individual state pages linked to from our [main tracking page](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html).

 ## License and Attribution